knupel/ROMANESCO-Processing/DOC_30/User guide.md

-PRESCENE
+SCREEN SHOT
 --
-Screenshot
 >touch 'P' save png a window Scene or Prescene is on a full rendering mode

-SCENE / PRESCENE
+SHORTCUT SCENE
+--
 Syphon
 >touch 'Y' disable or enable Syphon mode